 Active CPAs must complete the required 120 CPE hours over a rolling three-year period, with a minimum of 20 hours annually.
-The CPE requirement also includes completing the two-hour Virginia-Specific Ethics Course annually and eight hours of A&A ethics courses, if applicable.
+The CPE requirement also includes completing a two-hour VBOA-approved ethics course annually and eight hours of A&A courses, if applicable.
 The minimum hours needed for applicants who apply for licensure by the end of the first calendar-year after the calendar-year in which the CPA exam is passed is 40 hours.

 The VBOA uses a rolling three calendar-year period to determine CPE compliance.
 This period includes the three calendar-years prior to the current calendar-year.
 Licensees should not submit CPE documentation during the annual renewal process unless specifically asked to by the VBOA.
 However, CPE documentation must be retained for the four calendar-years preceding the current calendar-year.

 The deadline for obtaining CPE for the previous year is January 31.

 Any questions regarding CPE can be sent to email@example.com or call (804) 482-8757.

 |Total hours required

 |CPE related to attest, compilation, or financial statement preparation services

 |Applying for initial license

 |1st CY after exam